AequilibraE/qaequilibrae/docs/source/networksfromscratch.rst

 Link IDs were created automatically in QGIS using the field calculator, capacities were ignored and length was also computed in QGIS after re-projecting the network.

-With all the preparation work done, one can create the final network using the last tool in the network manipulation menu in AequilibraE.
+After all field preparation is done, one can import those layers into an AequilibraE project using a dedicated tool in the **Project** menu in AequilibraE.

-Accessing **AequilibraE > Network Manipulation > Create Transponet**, the user is presented with the following screen.
+Accessing **AequilibraE > Project > Create Project from Layers**, the user is presented with the following screen.

 .. image:: images/network_edit_creating_transponet.png
     :width: 800